-Although the Fund reserves the right to replicate (or hold all components of) the Underlying Index, the Fund expects to use representative sampling to track the Underlying Index.
+Although the Fund reserves the right to replicate (or hold all constituents of) the Underlying Index, the Fund expects to use representative sampling to track the Underlying Index.
 "Representative sampling" is a strategy that involves investing in a representative sample of securities that collectively have an investment profile similar to the Underlying Index.

-As of May 31, 2020, the Underlying Index included 30 securities of companies with a market capitalization range of approximately \$5.9 billion to \$52.9 billion and had an average market capitalization of approximately \$18 billion.
-The Underlying Index is rebalanced quarterly and reconstituted semi-annually.
+As of May 31, 2021, the Underlying Index included 30 securities of companies with a market capitalization range of approximately \$2.06 billion to \$66.26 billion and had an average market capitalization of approximately \$17.47 billion.
+The Underlying Index is reconstituted quarterly.

 The Fund is non-diversified.
 To the extent the Underlying Index is concentrated in a particular industry, the Fund is expected to be concentrated in that industry.
-As of May 31, 2020, issuers in the information technology sector (100%) represented a significant portion of the Underlying Index.
-The Underlying Index includes securities of issuers engaged in 5G and Technology-Related Industries, but its exposure to the various industries within 5G and Technology-Related Industries are not fixed and subject to change.
+As of May 31, 2021, issuers in the information technology sector represented a significant portion (100%) of the Underlying Index.